 Curcumin during radiation for prostate cancer

 There are protective effects of curcumin during radiation therapy.
-In one study supplementation in one study, the curcumin group experienced much milder urinary symptoms compared with the placebo group.
+In one study, men on curcumin supplementation during RT experienced milder urinary symptoms compared with the placebo group .
 No bowel symptoms or sexual function difference was noticed.

-In addition to likely protecting against unwanted urinary symptoms, curcumin use can probably have a radiosensitive effect on cancer cells making them more vulnerable during treatment.
+In addition to likely protecting against unwanted urinary symptoms, curcumin use can probably have a radiosensitive effect on cancer cells making them more vulnerable to RT.

-For the scientifically minded reader; curcumin increases radiation sensitivity was possibly associated with the inhibition of radiation-induced elevation of growth factors, cytokines, cyclins, NF-κB, PKC, TNF-α, and inhibition of cell cycle at the G2 + M phase, increased apoptosis, and some other unknown mechanisms
+For the scientifically minded reader; curcumin increases radiation sensitivity and promotes inhibition of radiation-induced elevation of growth factors, cytokines, cyclins, NF-κB, PKC, TNF-α, and inhibition of cell cycle at the G2 + M phase, increased apoptosis, and some other unknown mechanisms

-A randomized study showed that showed that curcumin improves the antioxidant status of patients with prostate cancer without compromising the therapeutic efficacy of radiotherapy.
+A randomized study showed that curcumin improves the antioxidant status of patients with prostate cancer without compromising the therapeutic efficacy of radiotherapy.

 Almost every day of my life I am asked questions regarding supplements during RT.

 Radiation oncologist vehemently discourage patients from taking antioxidants during radiation treatment in an effort to provide maximal therapeutic benefit with little interference with the treatment.
-Still, a majority of patients undergoing RT will take one supplement or another while fighting against their disease.
+Still, a majority of patients will take dietary supplements undergoing RT without ever telling their physician.

-The problem is I’m not sure the patient benefits much from eliminating the careful use of antioxidants during radiation therapy.
-In fact, the proper combination of antioxidants can protect healthy cells from becoming damaged or malignant and likely enhance, not interfere, with more cancer cell death in conjunction than RT alone.
+The problem is, I’m not sure the patient benefits much from eliminating the careful use of antioxidants during radiation therapy.
+In fact, the proper combination of antioxidants may likely protect healthy cells from becoming damaged or malignant and likely enhance, not interfere, with more cancer cell death in conjunction with RT, rather than RT alone.

-However, a one hundred million dollar randomized study proving or disproving the effects of antioxidants during RT for prostate cancer will never happen.
+However, a one hundred million dollar randomized, twenty year study proving or disproving the effects of antioxidants during RT for prostate cancer will never happen, so I think is prudent to take numerous dietary supplement during RT for prostate cancer.

 Detailed Recommendations on AntiOxidant During and After Radiation Therapy for Prostate Cancer.